public-v0id/AudioPlayer/README.md

     --logo=*path*

-When using, you can exit the player with 'q' or 'Esc' key, pause the track with 'Space' key, go to the next track with 'n' key or to the previous one using 'p' key
+When using, you can exit the player with 'q' key or with GUI button

 ###### St. Petersburg, 2025, No rights reserved